 These Modules, collectively called the Student Cognition Toolbox (SCT), provide students with instruction on effective study strategies, give them practice in using the strategies, and assess how well they have learned what they need to know about the strategies.
 The complete instructional package is contained in an online format and delivered through Open Learning Initiative courseware (https://oli.cmu.edu/).

-We conducted our first round of tests of the SCT at UNH in fall 2019 and followed with the second round in spring 2020 for a total of 27 sections with impressive results.
-Following each round, we updated and refined the SCT based on student responses and feedback and are ready to conduct our third round with students from a wide range of UNH courses.
+We conducted our first round of tests of the SCT at UNH in fall 2019 and followed with the second and third rounds in the spring and fall 2020 semesters.
+Over 4500 UNH students to date have been administered the SCT in courses in courses from a wide range of disciplines.

 The Student Cognition Toolbox has the following components: